essej/paulxstretch/readme.txt

 History :

 02-23-2018 1.0.2
-	-Show approximate stretched output duration in info label (only valid if the stretch amount is not automated in the host) -Added stretch processing bypass parameter (to play the original sound looped like it is passed into the stretcher) -Waveform selection can be moved by dragging the selection top area -Smoothed playback with fades when changing waveform selection -Fixes for the waveform graphics disappearing unexpectedly (this probably still isn't entirely fixed, though) 02-16-2018 1.0.1
+	-Added stretch processing bypass parameter (to play the original sound looped like it is passed into the stretcher) -Show approximate stretched output duration in info label (only valid if the stretch amount is not automated in the host) -Waveform selection can be moved by dragging the selection top area -Smoothed playback with fades when changing waveform selection (doesn't work ideally, fixing later...)
+	-Fixes for the waveform graphics disappearing unexpectedly (this probably still isn't entirely fixed, though) 02-16-2018 1.0.1
 	-Increased maximum number of input channels to 8